LeStefduSud/myscripts/customscripts/OpnSense-installation.md

 - Default behaviour is to start the Live environment, to install log in with user installer and password opnsense

-# Depending on the target Hardware you should have UART error while booting
+### Depending on the target Hardware you should have UART error while booting
-# It is because bad mangement of UART devices on the FreeBSD distribution
+### It is because bad mangement of UART devices on the FreeBSD distribution
-# You will have to disable them at installation following this step
+### You will have to disable them at installation following this step

--To handle the UART error during the boot process of installing OPNsense on a Beelink, you can follow these steps:
+- To handle the UART error during the boot process of installing OPNsense on a Beelink, you can follow these steps:
 During the boot process, press the space bar to pause the boot menu.
 Press 3 to enter the loader.